lil-qorgi/379-rnaseq/README.md

 [Back to menu](#menu)

 ## 7A - Objective(s) of this step of the analysis.
-The goal is to use cufflinks to take in the tophat read alignment results to infer the transcripts that are found in the sequenced samples.
+The goal of this step is to use cufflinks to take in the tophat read alignment results from step 5 to infer the transcripts that are found in the sequenced samples.

 See [cufflinks manual](http://cole-trapnell-lab.github.io/cufflinks/manual/)